Nuclei-Software/nuclei-sdk/doc/source/design/rtos.rst

 .. note::

+    * We also maintained RT-Thread fork repo as described in https://github.com/riscv-mcu/rt-thread/issues/1, which support RV32 and RV64 and also support SMP feature.
     * You can check the ``application\rtthread\`` for rtthread application reference
     * In RT-Thread, the ``main`` function is created as a RT-Thread thread, so you don't need to do any OS initialization work, it is done before ``main``